lxx-holmes/COMP7607-project/README.md

 XLM-RoBERTa-base proposed by Conneau et al. (2019) is an extension of the RoBERTa model, specifically designed to improve multilingual capabilities and performance across a wide range of languages.
 Although our study focused only on English sentences and observed that XLM-RoBERTa did not perform as well as RoBERTa, we recognize the importance of XLM-RoBERTa's multilingual capabilities.
 In a world where global interactions are the norm, XLM-RoBERTa's proficiency in various languages is invaluable, especially for understanding the monetary policies of central banks in non-English speaking countries.

-We fine-tuned XLM-RoBERTa-base to do the hawkish-dovish sentence classification task; codes and experiment results can be found in:
+We fine-tuned XLM-RoBERTa-base to do the hawkish-dovish sentence classification task; codes and experiment results can be found in submodule: